• Facebook

 How to make Desi Hot and Sour soup

-Step 4: Add all the sauces, seasonings and the broth to the vegetables.
+Step 3: Add the shredded chicken, all the seasonings, and sauces to the pot.

-Step 5: Let the soup cook for 2 to 3 minutes.
-Adjust the seasoning and add more water if needed.
+Step 6: Allow the soup to thicken and add more cornflour if needed.

 Serving

-This Desi version of the Hot n Sour soup is usually served with vinegar spiced with sliced green chilies, prawn crackers, and some soy sauce on the side.
+I like to garnish my soup with spring onions, but that is totally optional.
+This Desi version of the Hot n Sour soup is served with vinegar spiced with sliced green chilies, prawn crackers, and some soy sauce on the side.

 You can serve it with some spicy Chicken Shashlik skewers to make a full meal!